jeroenterheerdt/HAsmartirrigation/README.md

 ### Step 1: Installation

 Install the custom integration (preferably using HACS).
-In your sidebar you will find a new entry for panel 'Smart Irrigation'
+After downloading it from HACS, add the integration by searcing 'Smart Irrigaiton' in your configuration.
+Follow the steps:

 - API Key for Open Weather Map (optional).
 Only required in mode 1 and 3.
 See [Getting Open Weather Map API Key](https://github.com/jeroenterheerdt/HAsmartirrigation#getting-open-weather-map-api-key) below for instructions.

+Although we recommend using Open Weather by providing an free API key, you _can_ skip it.
+Skipping it, however, disables any ability to forecast.
+If it is disabled you need to use another source, such as your own weather station, exclusively.
+If you turn it off, you will not be able to use forecasts.
+Provide an OWM API if you intent to use Open Weather Map for at least part of the weather data, including forecasting.
+If you enable it the API Key for Open Weather MAP can be changed also like the version you want to use (API 2.5 or 3.0).

 ### Step 2: Configuration

-You will need to specify the following:
+After the integration has been installed, you will find a new panel named 'Smart Irrigaiton' in your side bar.
+Use it to configure your set up.
+Multiple pages are provided:

 #### GENERAL

 This page provides global settings.
-- Automatic duration calculation: If enabled set the time of calculation (HH:MM).
+- Automatic duration calculation: If enabled, set the time of calculation (HH:MM).
-- Automatic weather data update: If enabled specify how often sensor update should happen (minutes, hours, days).
+- Automatic weather data update: If enabled, specify how often sensor update should happen (minutes, hours, days).
 Warning: weatherdata update time must be on or after calculation time!
 - Automatic  weather data pruning: If enabled configure time of pruning weather data.
 Use this to make sure that there is no left over weatherdata from previous days.
 Don't remove the weatherdata before you calculate and only use this option if you expect the automatic update to collect weatherdata after you calculated for the day.
 Ideally, you want to prune as late in the day as possible.

 #### ZONES

 Specify one or more irrigation zones here.
 The integration calculates irrigation duration per zone, depending on size, throughput, state, module and sensor group.
 A zone can be _disabled_ (so it doesn't do anything), _automatic_ or _manual_.
 If in automatic, duration is automatically calculated.
 If in manual, you specify the duration yourself.
 Duration isn't reset by the reset_bucket services.
 If disabled, the zone is not included in any calculation.

-> When entering any values in the configuration of this integration, keep in mind that the integration will expect inches, sq ft, gallons, gallons per minute, or mm, m<sup>2</sup>, liters, liters per minute respectively depending on the settings in Home Assistant (imperial vs metric system).
-Note that these are values per minute.
+> When entering any values in the configuration of this integration, take notice of the labels provided so you enter values in the correct units.

 **Multi-zone support**: For irrigation systems that have multiple zones which you want to run in series or independently, one zone must be created in each case.
 Of course, the configuration should be done for each zone, including the area the zone covers and the corresponding settings.